Cheese stuffed sliders are an easy alternative to a traditional cheeseburger and as an added bonus, kids love them!

 GRILLED SHRIMP MAY AS WELL BE LIVER.

 (Come again??)
-My eight year old could inhale a plateful of shrimp if given the option.
+My daughter could inhale a plateful of shrimp if given the option.

 My son, however, only stomachs the “one bite you have to try” while his face is contorted in a grimace, complete with gags.

 We have a rule, you see.
 There’s no declaring, “I hate [fill in the food]!” and then refusing to eat dinner.
-Our rule is that you must at least try one bite of everything.
+Our rule is that you have to at least try one bite of everything.